Dionysos leading the Horae (Seasons), marble, Roman 1st century AD (image public domain)

 -Suetonius, Life of Galba, 21.1

-It is interesting to compare the Galba of Suetonius with the Galba of Plutarch:
+It is interesting to compare the more favorably portrayed Galba of Suetonius with the Galba of Plutarch:

 -Plutarch, Life of Galba, 29.1

-By his inaction, Nero sealed his fate, public pressure grew, and he was soon to declared a public enemy by the senate and commit suicide.
-His last words : qualis artifex pereo—“what an artist perishes in me!” - generally taken as the final evidence of his self-delusion, but a kinder portrait of Nero is described in this recent Smithsonian Magazine article.
+By his inaction, Nero sealed his fate, public pressure grew, and he was soon to be declared a public enemy by the senate and commit suicide.
+His last words : qualis artifex pereo—“what an artist perishes in me!” - generally taken as the final evidence of his self-delusion.
+A kinder portrait of Nero is described in this recent Smithsonian Magazine article.

 Egypt, Alexandria, Galba, AD 68-69, BI Tetradrachm (24mm, 13.28g, 12h), dated RY 2 (AD 68/69)